THE NATURE OF SIN (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 It is obvious that it is a grievous sin to be so occupied with our security, our lusts, and our self-will that we neglect God’s purpose and plan concerning us.

 There is no middle ground.
 Either we are seeking God with all our might or else we will begin to practice wickedness.

-The wicked, through the pride of his countenance, will not seek after God: God is not in all his thoughts.
+The wicked in his proud countenance does not seek God; God is in none of his thoughts.
 (Psalms 10:4)